 If you get your water from a well, lake or other private supply, here are a some technical tips that will help you succeed:

-IS YOUR WELL WEAK?
-Chronic shortages of household water from a weak well can be completely eliminated with something called “the trickle system”.
+- IS YOUR WATER WELL WEAK?
+Chronic shortages of household water from a weak well are debilitating, but they can be completely eliminated with something called “the trickle system”.
+Sounds too good to be true, but it is true.
 Configure a submersible pump to switch ON only when water is available in the well.
 This pump delivers water to a storage tank, turning itself OFF automatically for a time when the well runs dry or when the storage tank is full.
 A second pump delivers water from this storage tank to your house whenever you turn a tap on.
-Even a very weak well can delivering only half a gallon of water per minute can produce 600 to 700 gallons of water a day with this system.
+Even a very weak well delivering only half a gallon of water per minute can produce 600 to 700 gallons of water a day with this system.
 It’s life changing for anyone living with a weak well.
 It all comes down to simple electronic controls that shut the well pump off when the well runs dry, and a water level switch the prevents the holding tank from overflowing.
+Click to see the plans below.

 - CHOOSING A NEW WELL PUMP?: 1/2 HP submersible pump is the best for most households.
 Any bigger and the pump will cycle ON and OFF to much.
 Don’t use a 3/4 HP model.
 Jet pumps are popular, but they’re noisier, they use more electricity for a given volume of water pumped, and jet pumps can lose their prime if the water supply dries up.
 Submersibles are best.